-The Calvert House apartments are two (shared) bedroom, two bathroom units and one (shared) bedroom, one bathroom unit.
+The Calvert House apartments are shared, double-occupancy two-bedroom, two-bathroom units; this means two people in each bedroom.
 All apartments have been recently rennovated and are fully furnished.
 The housing fee includes all utilities, local TV, and wireless

 Our University-Sponsored Housing Guide provides more information about the facilities, including photos, amenities, layout, neighborhood etc.

 For graduate students interested in our University-sponsored housing for January, May or Summer programs, please see information sheets and move-in/move-out dates for 2019:

 DC Housing Guide